Vaxis – Act II: A Window of the Waking Mind: Release and promotion

 The album's name, track list, and initial release date of May 27 was first announced in January 2022.
 In April 2022, the band announced they were delaying the release a month to June 24 due to China's COVID lockdown causing supply chain disruptions, making the vinyl release impossible for the original date.
 The album is the band's first since Vaxis – Act I: The Unheavenly Creatures in 2018, the band's longest gap of their career.
-The album's deluxe edition features a 96 page hardcover novel "A Window of the Waking Mind" that ties into the album's concept, written by Sanchez and his wife Chondra Echert.
+The album's deluxe edition features a 96-page hardcover novel "A Window of the Waking Mind" that ties into the album's concept, written by Sanchez and his wife Chondra Echert.
 Singles "Shoulders" and "Rise, Naianasha (Cut the Cord)" were released well ahead of the album in 2021, along with accompanying music videos.
 Further singles "The Liars Club" and "Comatose" were released in 2022 ahead of the album's release.
 To promote the album, the band went on the headlining "Great Destroyer" tour with Sheer Mag prior to its release, and headlined the A Window of the Waking Mind Tour in summer 2022 alongside Alkaline Trio and Mothica.

+"The Liars Club" was featured on the soundtrack of NHL 23.

 Critical reception

-Vaxis – Act II: A Window of the Waking Mind was released to critical acclaim from contemporary music critics.
+Vaxis – Act II: A Window of the Waking Mind was released to critical acclaim from many contemporary music critics.